Subtraction Calculator

 How It Works

 Traditional subtraction lines up digits by place value and subtracts one column at a time from right to left.
 If the top digit is smaller than the bottom digit, you regroup by borrowing from the next place value to the left.
+The same idea applies to decimals when the decimal points are aligned.
 This calculator shows the regrouped digits in red so you can follow every borrowing step.

 Example Problem